Men's Piste performance ski reviews 2018

 Less energetic than the Laser SC and less precise than the Elite LT Ti, the Zone 12 from Dynastar stands out for its exhilarating performance and consistent behaviour.
 Very happy in all types of turn, the ski is well balanced, with flex distribution that requires a certain degree of physical engagement and technical know-how.
 The ski enters turns with ease, grip is excellent, pressure solid and reliable and the ski can...
 Read on

 Voted "Best Ski" in 2017, the Rossignol Elite LT Ti continues to stand out, this year taking third place as well as the "Best performance" medal.
 Like last year, it’s the perfect ski for this programme, distinctive for its overall behaviour and, above all, its precision turns, sliced with a scalpel.
 In long turns, its behaviour is similar to a giant ski, and we have the impression we’re...
 Read on

 Slightly disappointing performance-wise (unfortunately tested too short), the K2 Speed Charger is still a ski that the PROSKILAB™ reviewers enjoyed immensely, as it's both extremely consistent and accessible.
 It’s happy in all circumstances at reasonable speeds, easily alternating between skids and carves in all types of turn.
 Turn initiation is simple and you just need to lean a little for effortless...
 Read on

 Elan's Amphibio 16 Ti2 compensates for a slight lack of performance by its great consistency and remarkable user-friendliness.
 The reviewers liked the fact that they were instantly in control and that the ski was so docile.
 "It’s simple, the ski does everything very easily" one of the reviewers said during the PROSKILAB feedback meeting.
-Its behaviour is very consistent at all times, including at high speeds when the Amphibio is extremely reassuring.
-The testers also appreciated the ski’s consistency which was "enjoyable...
+Its behaviour is very consistent at all times, including at...
 Read on